 It's just the latest in a string of successes for JAXA (Japan Aerospace Exploration Agency) and the asteroid-exploring project.

-In one of the final chapters of a years-long mission, Japan's space agency landed its Hayabusa-2 spacecraft on the asteroid Ryugu to collect sub-surface samples from the asteroid.
+In July, in one of the final chapters of a years-long mission, the agency landed its Hayabusa-2 spacecraft on the asteroid Ryugu to collect sub-surface samples from the asteroid.

 You can see that touchdown moment in the video below.

 To retrieve the samples, the spacecraft fired a metal "bullet" towards the surface to catch particles from the impact.
 Hayabusa-2 used a sampler horn to collect any airborne particles.

 For those with a little more time, JAXA taped the entire broadcast of the most recent landing and sample collection in the video below, which has an English voiceover translation.